jiawei-liiiii/jiawei-liiiii.github.io/index.md

 layout: default
 ---

 I am a post-doc at the department of Education and Psychology at Freie Universität Berlin.
 Here is [my lab page entry](https://www.ewi-psy.fu-berlin.de/en/einrichtungen/arbeitsbereiche/neural_dyn_of_vis_cog/team_v2/post_docs/Jiawei-Li/index.html).
+I am founded by the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/en/).

 I received my Ph.D. degree at the Department of Psychology, Tsinghua University in June 2022.
 My supervisor is [Assoc.Prof.Dr.Dan Zhang](https://www.psych.tsinghua.edu.cn/info/1180/1431.htm).

 The relationship between the language and the thoughts intrigues me a lot.
 I use a neuroscience approach to investigate this question.

 Please refer to my [CV](https://drive.google.com/file/d/1IF1nrwXWi3whtTyiRSv0Sy41s3cCeVIa/view?usp=sharing) for further information.

+Besides science, I love running and different types of music (from classical to techno).
+I am also addicted to German literature and am currently trying to learn some German.

 # Current Project